 If you’re still at school or college, careers advice is available through the careers adviser or careers lead.
 They can help to:

 - decide what you want to do

 - find out about further education and training

-- apply for a job or training
+- learn how to complete a CV, apply for a job or training.

 - 16 to 19 years old (or 16 to 25 years old if you have a learning disability or special educational need)